Windows 8.1 Update and

 Tap or click Update and recovery, and then tap or click Windows Update.

 If updates are found, tap or click View details.

 In the list of updates, select the update containing KB 2919355, and then tap or click Install.

 If you're prompted for an administrator password or confirmation, enter the password or provide confirmation.

 After the installation is complete, restart your PC and sign in.

-If you can’t see KB 2919355 in the list of available updates, you might be missing one or more required updates.
-Follow the previous steps to check for updates, install all important updates, particularly KB 2919442, restart your PC, then check for KB 2919355 again.
+If you don’t see KB 2919355 in the list of available updates, you might be missing one or more required updates.
+Follow the previous steps to check for updates, install all important updates, particularly KB 2919442, restart your PC, and then check for KB 2919355 again.

 We strongly recommend that you install

 Windows RT 8.1 Update (KB 2919355).
 This is a critical update that is required for future updates to Windows.
 If you prevent it from installing or you uninstall it, you won’t get future bug fixes, security updates, and new features.

 In some cases, if you uninstall this update from a new PC after signing in with a Microsoft account, OneDrive might not work as expected.